 In our lounge, where we’ve created a fireplace TV wall, the Frame is every bit as impactful as the fire, and changing the art to suit my mood is so much fun too.

 My husband has no complaints about the quality of the sound or picture (phew) and even he gets a kick telling people all about it.

 Please note: This is not a sponsored post.
 We purchased our Frame TVs and art ourselves and just think they are awesome.
 This post may contain some affiliate links.
 Click here for details.

 What is a Frame TV?

 So, the concept of the Samsung The Frame is that the TV displays art when you’re not watching it.
 You style it with a customizable bezel frame (sold separately) to match the look of your room and hang it using the no-gap wall mount (which is included) so it sits flush to the wall like a photo frame would.

 If you’re sold already, go check out the links.
 Otherwise, read on to find out what we think are the best things about these art TVs, plus how to find cool art to display on them.

 The best things about Samsung The Frame TV

 At the switch of a button your TV turns into a work of art.
 I go into detail about how to find art for the Frame TV here but the cool thing to note is that the TV has a motion sensor so it will switch the Art Mode off when there is no one in the room and turn it back on again when it senses movement.

-I also came across a company on Instagram just this week who make ornate antique style frames.
-They are based in the US so I’m not sure if they’ll ship to the UK but check them out at @decotvframesif you’re interested.
+I also came across a company on Instagram who make ornate antique-style wooden & metal frames.
+They are based in the US but ship to the UK.
+I’m eyeing up the warm silver frame at the moment.